SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 #### Create a Dev Space

-👉 Via this [link](https://cap-ai-codejam-op6zhda1.us10cf.applicationstudio.cloud.sap/) to the SAP Business Application Studio, create a new Dev Space, choosing the **Full Stack Cloud Application** type, ensure to select **SAP HANA Tools**, and then ensure it is started:
+👉 Via this [link](https://cap-ai-codejam-op6zhda1.us10cf.applicationstudio.cloud.sap/) to the SAP Business Application Studio, create a new Dev Space, choosing the **Full Stack Cloud Application** type, ensure to select **SAP HANA Tools**, and if **SAP HANA Database Explorer** gets selected as well this is not a problem:

 ![Setting_up_a_dev_space](assets/create-full-stack-cloud-application-dev-space.png)